 AFib, or atrial fibrillation, is an abnormal heartbeat caused by irregular and rapid beats in the heart’s upper chamber.
 The chamber beats irregularly and chaotically, causing fast, pounding heartbeats.
 This rapid heart rhythm may lead to blood clots in the heart and increase the risk of stroke and other health complications.
-Researchers have called it the new cardiovascular epidemic of our times.
+Researchers (ref. link) have called it the new cardiovascular epidemic of our times.

 There are three types of AFib.